 At the core of every great unit is literature.
-There are many great choices that work well for ecology.
+There are many great book choices that work well for ecology.
 The image to the right includes my favorites, but I’ll highlight a few from the collection that I’ve used and created resources for.
 Because picture books work so well for lessons, I’ll stick to these for my recommendations.
 In addition to them, you could also use chapter books for literature circles.

 One very important component of a great unit is great literature.
 If you have access to text sets, you might use them in your content area instruction.
 Most schools have multiple copies of at least a few related titles.
 If not, interactive read alouds are the way to go.
 Of course, you also must see how they tie to your standards.